 Many schools enjoy channeling competitive energy into fundraising contests between classrooms, grades, or rival schools.
 The class that collects the most printer cartridges gets or a week of casual dress passes.
 How about having the student groups get creative by designing shirts surrounding a chosen theme.
 The most shirts get a pizza party.
+Diana U., a dedicated FundingFactory participant from Petaluma, CA, puts on a yearly e-waste collection competition between her students.
+The two highest collecting classes earn an ice cream party at the end of the school year.
 By providing some sort of special incentive, you will see a noticeable difference in people and their willingness to get involved.

 Hold a dinner where students serve the food for their parents and donors, or host a movie day like Ann R. She mentioned on our facebook page that her school transforms into a theater for the students, who pay to watch brand new films, sometimes before they have even had a chance to see them in the theater!
 Candy and popcorn are also sold for some extra profit.
 These kinds of events can be fun and very beneficial to your budget with enough participation.

 #5 Loyalty Programs

 Companies like Box Tops for Education and Labels for Education donate money to organizations when they receive proof of purchase from their products.
 Escrip also offers such a program, where parents can register their credit and debit cards to rack up points for their school just by shopping as they always have.